Should I be adding new services to packages? Which ones?

 It’s your job to think outside the box and realize that when people say they want to get places faster, the solution may not just be to make a faster horse, but to build a car.

-Ask people about their tendencies in the past, their problems and they way they like to learn/have services provided to them, etc.
+Ask people about their tendencies in the past, the problems and roadblocks they are facing on their way to their goals, and the way they like to learn/have services provided to them, etc.